- 5th October 2018

 - Posted by: Chloe Steele

-- Category: cyber news, Cyber Security, Data Protection Act Compliance, General, Security Awareness, Threat Alerts
+- Category: Blog, cyber news, Cyber safety, Cyber Security

 Russian spies are being accused of several cyber-attacks, they have been described as “reckless” attacks targeting businesses, media and sport and political parties.
 The UK have exposed a campaign against the GRU, the cyber-attacks had taken place between 2015 to 2018.